-All University of Minnesota faculty and staff are required to purchase CISI insurance when traveling abroad, if they are not covered by FrontierMEDEX through a U-Plan or if they are traveling with students.
-Additionally, some departments (including GPS Alliance) do require their staff to have CISI for all international travel.
-All faculty and staff have the option of obtaining this additional coverage, and the cost is a reimbursable travel expense.
+All University of Minnesota faculty and staff travelers are required to purchase CISI insurance when traveling abroad for University-purpose travel, if they are not covered by Redpoint through a U-Plan,if their travel is longer than 90 days, or if they are traveling with students.
+Additionally, some departments (including GPS Alliance) do require their staff to have CISI for all University-purpose international travel.
+All faculty and staff have the option of obtaining this additional coverage for University-purpose travel, and the cost is a reimbursable travel expense.

-Why do faculty and staff choose to obtain CISI coverage on top of their FrontierMEDEX benefits?
+Why do faculty and staff choose to obtain CISI coverage on top of their Redpoint benefits?

-FrontierMEDEX does not provide international health insurance but simply facilitates use of your U.S. health insurance benefits for care overseas.
+Redpoint does not provide international health insurance but simply facilitates use of your U.S. health insurance benefits for care overseas.
 If you receive medical care while abroad it will be your insurer (e.g., Medica) that you will work with.
-For many employees out-of network limits (commonly 80%-20%) may apply.
-With CISI, you’ll receive 100% coverage within the limits of the policy and the ease of working with a company who’s number one job is working with overseas travelers.
+For many employees, out-of network limits (commonly 80%-20%) may apply.
+With CISI, you’ll receive 100% coverage within the limits of the policy and the ease of working with a company whose number one job is working with overseas travelers.
 They typically do not reject claims that are commonly rejected by U.S. insurance companies.
-Both CISI and FrontierMEDEX provide medical evacuation and repatriation coverage to cover employees in the most dire of situations.
-CISI provides security insurance that is not provided by FrontierMEDEX.
+Both CISI and Redpoint provide medical evacuation and repatriation coverage to cover employees in the most dire of situations..
+Unlike Redpoint, CISI does not have a 90 day coverage limit.

 What are the details for the University of Minnesota’s CISI policy?

-The U of M’s CISI policy provides no deductible, no co-pay basic medical coverage including doctor’s visits, hospitalization, prescription drugs, and more.
-It also includes mental health care, pre-existing conditions, a family reunion benefit, replacement of broken/lost contacts/glasses, and travel assistance as well as medical and security evacuation and repatriation/return of mortal remains.
+The U of M’s CISI policy provides no deductible, no co-pay comprehensive medical coverage including any medically-necessary clinic visits, hospitalization, prescription drugs, and more.
+It also includes mental health care, coverage for pre-existing conditions, a family reunion benefit, replacement of broken/lost contacts/glasses, and travel assistance as well as medical and security evacuation and/return of mortal remains.

 How do I use CISI while abroad?

-When you need medical care you will pay for the service and submit receipts for reimbursement using the form included with the policy.
+When you need medical care, you will usually pay for the service and submit receipts for reimbursement using the form included with the policy.
 If the medical cost is high or the situation is an emergency, CISI can arrange direct payment to the hospital.